kilianbra/heat_exchanger/docs/geometry.md

 ### Drag coefficient $\xi$ (Gaddis and Gnielinski 1985 and VDI Heat Atlas 2010)

-In the original Gaddis and Gnielinski 1985 correlation (eqn 1), or as presented in the VDI Heat Atlas 2010 (L1.4 eqn 1), the pressure drop is presented in the form of the drag coefficient $\xi$
+In the original Gaddis and Gnielinski 1985 correlation (eqn 1), or as presented in the VDI Heat Atlas 2010 (L1.4 eqn 1), the pressure drop is presented in the form of the drag coefficient $\xi$.
+This definition depends on the pressure drop per passage through a row of main resistors (which can be thought of as approximately the number of rows for tube banks with many rows).

 $$
 \begin{equation}